 This almost never happens because it is too much effort for them so messages get ignored, creating a viscious circle.

-To facilitate this in Teams, you can use Caller ID Policies.
+To achieve this in Teams, you can use Caller ID Policies:

 Grant-CsCallingLineIdenity -Identity [email protected] -PolicyName "PolicyName"